wavesplatform/Waves/Readme.md

 # Waves

+**Please, put your own walletSeed into waves-testnet.json.
+It must be random Base58 string.**

+**A part of HTTP API must be closed by apiKeyHash in config.
+Use /util/hash/secure http api to get hash for your api key.**

 **[How to use Testnet](https://github.com/wavesplatform/Waves/blob/master/Testnet.md)**

-This is one Testnet Waves implementation with Nxt consensus on top of Scorex framework.
+This is one Testnet Waves implementation on top of Scorex framework.
 There might be several development forks at once.

 # Installation